Under the Basic Needs section to the right of this blog, please note documents listing New Haven soup kitchens and food pantries.

 Resources for Homeless Veterans

-In cooperation with the Connecticut Heroes Project, we've put together one-page information sheet to help providers navigate the main resources available to veterans.
+In cooperation with the Connecticut Heroes Project, we've put together a one-page information sheet to help providers navigate the main resources available to veterans.
 The sheet provides information on referring to VA services, and to the Supportive Services for Veteran Families (SSVF) rapid-rehousing program.
 Download the referral sheet now.

 Please note that SSVF is administered by four grantees in the state, one of which has been assigned as the principal point of contact for each of your agencies.
 A list of these pairings is available online and in PDF format.
 (If your agency was inadvertently left off this list, feel free to contact any SSVF provider.)